 Armstead has co-authored multimedia installations collaboratively with the art-band, X-PRZ, which he co-founded with his mentor Tony Cokes in 1991.
 He was also the founding Managing Editor of Rhizome Internet, (rhizome.org) which he helped launch in 1996.

-Recently, Armstead was the Artist in Residence at Harvestworks (2006); the Castle Trebesice outside Prague, CZ (2006); the Lower Manhattan Cultural Council’s, Workspace Program (2007); and Eyebeam Center for Art + Technology (2009); and the Brooklyn Museum, Library and Archive (2013.)
+Recently, Armstead was the Artist in Residence at Harvestworks (2006); the Castle Trebesice outside Prague, CZ (2006); the Lower Manhattan Cultural Council’s, Workspace Program (2007); Eyebeam Center for Art + Technology (2009); and the Brooklyn Museum, Library and Archive (2013.)

 Scenes from Spook™ were presented in the Art Gallery of the Siggraph Asia 2009 conference in Yokohama, Japan.
-This past fall, outtakes from the Spook™ project were included in a feature length documentary which was broadcast on PBS nationally; “Lafayette: The Lost Hero,” directed by the academy award nominated, Oren Jacoby.
+Outtakes from the Spook™ project were included in a feature length documentary which was broadcast on PBS nationally; “Lafayette: The Lost Hero,” directed by the academy award nominated, Oren Jacoby.
 Armstead was also an historical consultant on the project.